JakeWharton/jakewharton.com/_posts/2019-02-12-r8-optimization-string-constant-operations.md

 When combined with inlining, R8's string optimizations help eliminate dead code and improve runtime performance when working with string literals.
 To track updates to and show support for new `String` methods being computed at compile-time star [issuetracker.google.com/issues/119364907](https://issuetracker.google.com/issues/119364907).
 For string concatenation star [issuetracker.google.com/issues/114002137](https://issuetracker.google.com/issues/114002137).

-The next post in the series will look at an optimization creates string literals at compile-time which otherwise would need to be created at runtime.
+The next post in the series will look at an optimization that creates string literals at compile-time which otherwise would need to be created at runtime.

 _(This post was adapted from a part of my [Digging into D8 and R8](/digging-into-d8-and-r8) talk that was never presented.
 Watch the video and look out for future blog posts for more content like this.)_